-- The percentage of the total number of employees hired or appointed by the state agency or institution of higher education during the reporting period who are entitled to a veteran's preference. - The percentage of the total number of employees of the state agency or institution of higher education who are entitled to a veteran's preference. - The number of complaints filed with the executive officer of the state agency or institution of higher education during that quarter and the number of complaints resolved by the executive officer.546
+- The percentage of the total number of employees hired or appointed by the state agency or institution of higher education during the reporting period who are entitled to a preference. - The percentage of the total number of employees of the state agency or institution of higher education who are entitled to a veteran's preference. - The number of complaints filed with the executive officer of the state agency or institution of higher education during that quarter and the number of complaints resolved by the executive officer.558

-The Office of the Comptroller of Public Accounts must make each quarterly report available to the public on its Web site.
-Additionally, no later than December 1 of each year, the Office of the Comptroller of Public Accounts must file a report with the Legislature that compiles and analyzes the information that the Office of the Comptroller of Public Accounts received from the state agencies' and institutions of higher education's quarterly reports.547
+The Office of the Comptroller of Public Accounts must make each quarterly report available to the public on its website.
+Additionally, no later than December 1 of each year, the Office of the Comptroller of Public Accounts must file a report with the Legislature that compiles and analyzes the information that the Office of the Comptroller of Public Accounts received from the quarterly reports filed by the state agencies and institutions of higher education.
+559